DevSecOpsSamples/eks-gpu-autoscaling/cdk/README.md

 ### Step 1: VPC

-The VPC ID will be saved into the SSM parameter store to refer from other stacks.
+The VPC ID will be saved into the SSM Parameter Store to refer from other stacks.

 Parameter Name : `/eks-gpu-autoscaling/vpc-id`